alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 | `android:trimPathEnd`    | `<path>`     | `float`    | `0` | `1` |
 | `android:trimPathOffset` | `<path>`     | `float`    | `0` | `1` |

 `trimPathStart` determines where the visible portion of the path will begin, while `trimPathEnd` determines where the visible portion of the path will end.
-An additional `trimPathOffset` may also be added to the start and end values if needed. **Figure 5** demonstrates how this all works.
-Update the sliders to see how different values affect what is drawn to the display!
-Note that it is perfectly fine for `trimPathStart` to greater than `trimPathEnd`; if this occurs, the visible portion of the path simply wraps around the end of the segment back to the beginning.
+An additional `trimPathOffset` may also be appended to the start and end values if desired. **Figure 5** demonstrates how this all works---update the sliders to see how different values affect what is drawn to the display!
+Note that it is perfectly fine for `trimPathStart` to be greater than `trimPathEnd`; if this occurs, the visible portion of the path simply wraps around the end of the segment back to the beginning.

 {% include posts/2016/11/29/includes5_trimming_stroked_paths_demo.html %}

-The ability to animate these three properties opens up a world of possibilities. **Figure 6** below shows four examples that animates these attributes in order to achieve some pretty cool effects:
+The ability to animate these three properties opens up a world of possibilities. **Figure 6** shows four such examples:

 * The _fingerprint icon_ consists of 5 stroked paths, each with their trim path start and end values initially set to `0` and `1` respectively.
-When hidden, the difference is quickly animated to `0` until the icon is no longer visible, and then back to `1` when the icon is shown once again.
+When hidden, the difference is quickly animated to `0` until the icon is no longer visible, and then quickly back to `1` when the icon is later shown.
 The _cursive handwriting icon_ behaves similarly, except instead of animating the individual paths all at once, they are animated sequentially as if the word was being written out by hand.

 * The _search to back icon_ uses a clever combination of trim path animations in order to seamlessly transition between the stem of the search icon and the stem of a back arrow.
 Enable the 'show trim paths' checkbox and you'll see how the changing `trimPathStart` and `trimPathEnd` values affect the relative location of the stem as it animates to its new state.
 Enable the 'slow animation' checkbox and you'll also notice that the visible length of the stem changes over time: it expands slightly at the beginning and shrinks towards the end, creating a subtle 'stretching' effect that feels more natural.
-Creating this effect is actually quite easy: we simply begin animating one of the trims with a short start delay to make it look like one end of the path is animating faster than the other.
+Creating this effect is actually quite easy: just begin animating one of the trims with a small start delay to make it look like one end of the path is animating faster than the other.

-* Each animating digit in the _Google IO 2016 icon_ consists of 4 paths, each with a different stroke color and each with trim path start/end values covering a quarter of the digit's total length.
-The `trimPathOffset` is then animated from `0` to `1` in a loop in order to create the effect.
+* Each animating digit in the _Google IO 2016 icon_ consists of 4 paths, each with a different stroke color and each with trim path start and end values covering a quarter of the digit's total length.
+Each path's `trimPathOffset` is then animated from `0` to `1` in order to create the effect.

 {% include posts/2016/11/29/includes6_trimming_stroked_paths_animated_svgs.html %}

-Finally, **Figure 7** shows how a stroked trim path is used to animate the familiar circular indeterminate progress bar.
-The icon consists of a single, circular stroked path and animates the following three properties:
+Lastly, **Figure 7** shows how a stroked trim path is used to animate the familiar circular indeterminate progress bar.
+The icon consists of a single, circular stroked path that is animated as follows:

-1. The progress bar is rotated from 0° to 720° over the course of 4,444ms.
+1. A `<group>` containing the progress bar path is rotated from 0° to 720° over the course of 4,444ms.

-2. The progress bar's trim path offset is animated from `0` to `0.25` over the course of 1,333ms.
+2. The progress bar path's trim path offset is animated from `0` to `0.25` over the course of 1,333ms.

-3. Portions of the progress bar's circular path are trimmed over the course of 1,333ms.
-Specifically, over the course of the animation they animate through the following values:
+3. Portions of the progress bar path are trimmed over the course of 1,333ms.
+Specifically, it animates through the following values:

     | Time | `trimPathStart` | `trimPathEnd` | `trimPathOffset` |
     |------|-----------------|---------------|------------------|